madhav-fied/blackjack-web/README.md

 # TODO:

 1. Dealer?
-Can be one card only and then draw card
+Can be one card only and then draw card [ WIP ]
+1. Evaluate cards for win

 1. Money for betting
 1. Improve directory structure